frett27/Ada-Synthetizer/README.md

 - 0.05 ms lattency for the moment, suitable for a lot of applications
 - The max number of voice depends on the hardware provided, there is no hardcoded limitations, one can change the MAX_VOICES constant, and see whether it match the requierments.
+- Specify volume for each playing sound
+- Nearest neighborhood algorithm for resampling (can be improved)

 #### Drivers